rsharma83/rs-app-connect-tekton-pipeline/demo-pre-reqs/README.md

 ```

 #### d.
 Wait for Platform UI to be ready.
 This takes 30-45 mins because it also installs Cloud Pak for Integration (foundational services).
 ```sh
 % oc get platformnavigator navigator -n integration NAME        REPLICAS   VERSION   STATUS    READY   LASTUPDATE   AGE     MESSAGE navigator   1                    Pending           2m16s        4m15s   Waiting for Zen to install.
 This can take up to 30 minutes, please wait.
 The ZenService object in the [integration] namespace is being fulfilled.
 The ZenService status is [Running reconciliation].
 ```

 #### e.
-When installation is completed, you should see the following
+When installation is completed, you should see the following:
 ```sh
 % oc get platformnavigator navigator -n integration NAME        REPLICAS   VERSION      STATUS   READY   LASTUPDATE   AGE   MESSAGE